Coca people

-The Coca people are an indigenous people of Mexico who inhabit parts of the state of Jalisco, particularly around Lake Chapala, such as the small town of Mezcala in the municipality of Poncitlán.
+The Coca people are an Indigenous people of Mexico who inhabit parts of the state of Jalisco, particularly around Lake Chapala, such as the small town of Mezcala in the municipality of Poncitlán.
 John R. Swanton considered the Coca to be a branch of the Caxcan alongside the Tecuexe and the Caxcan proper.
-The Coca language is now extinct and is poorly documented, but the most common hypothesis is that it belonged to the Uto-Aztecan family, possibly within the Nahuan or Corachol subgroups.
+The Coca language is now extinct and is poorly documented, but the most common hypothesis is that it belonged to the Uto-Aztecan family.

 History

 Before colonization, the Cocas also lived in the vicinity of modern-day Guadalajara.
 When the Spanish invaded the territory of the Cocas, their leader Tzitlali moved them away to a small valley surrounded by high mountains, a place they named "Cocolan."

 Coca people live in an area known today as Cocula, Jalisco.

-Oral Tradition
+Oral tradition

 The ancestral group were the Concheros, who first settled in coves on the Pacific coast of Nayarit, and made houses out of sea shells.
 Their Gods were the ocean and the wind.
 They became known in the passing years as the shaft tomb culture, because of cylindrical tombs spread throughout Nayarit and Jalisco, spreading down the west side of Lake Chapala all the way to Colima.

-They later centered themselves in Ixtlan del Rio, Nayarit, and created beautiful and elaborate round temple to their wind god, and other municipal buildings.
+They later centered themselves in Ixtlan del Rio, Nayarit, and created a round temple to their wind god, and other municipal buildings.
 Their obsidian trade was a source of wealth, as it was abundant there.
 (Ixtlan means obsidian).
 Eventually they were invaded by the Nahua people who were moving south from the land of the Yaquis on what is now the north Mexican border.
-The aggressive Nahuatl invaders imposed a Lordship over the inhabitants of Ixtlan del Rio in approximately 1100 to 1200 CE (current era).
+The Nahuatl invaders imposed a Lordship over the inhabitants of Ixtlan del Rio in approximately 1100 to 1200 CE (current era).
 The Nahuatl Lords established an even wider obsidian trade, and tended to view the Coca people as servants (The Nahuatl word "coca" means servants.)